Bola (tabloid)

 Bola (meaning Ball in Indonesian) is an Indonesian online sports newspaper, published in Jakarta by Kompas Gramedia.
 It was founded in 1984 as a pull-out section inside Kompas daily, and was then published separately.
 In 1997, it moved to twice editions a week (Tuesday and Friday), and since 2010 it was published three editions a week.
 Issues usually had 48 pages (Monday and Thursday) and 32 pages (Saturday).

 Starting 7 June 2013, Bola also published its daily version, called Harian Bola (Bola Daily).
-The daily was short-lived, ceased publication on 31 October 2015 and moved back to three editions per week.
+The daily was short-lived, ceased publication on 31 October 2015 and moved back to twice editions per week.

 On 26 October 2018, the tabloid published its last issue.
 Before its final issue, Kompas Gramedia published another daily sports newspaper Super Ball (under Tribun Network newspaper chain), which was first published in 2014 and is still in publication.

 Tabloid

 The last version of Bola covered a number of sporting competitions and events, including: